 The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.

-There is one and only living and true God.
+There is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.

 Christ is the eternal Son of God.
 In His incarnation as Jesus Christ He was conceived of the Holy Spirit and born of the virgin Mary.
 Jesus perfectly revealed and did the will of God, taking upon Himself human nature with its demands and necessities and identifying himself completely with mankind yet without sin.
 He honored the divine law by his personal obedience, and in His substitutionary death on the cross He made provision for the redemption of men from Sin.